leninsvg/ngl/projects/ngl-form-validator/README.md

 Use as reference to on form control in on group

 #### inputReference
-On that part make reference with the HTML input for make that is necesary to pass the input
+On that part make reference with the HTML input for make that is necessary to pass the input

 #### customErrors
 Array in that you can use a custom error message.
 If don't like to use the predefined messages.